yketa/cells/README.md

 git clone https://gitlab.com/libeigen/eigen.git src/cells/extern/eigen.git  # clone repository to extern
 ln -s eigen.git/Eigen src/cells/extern                                      # symlink to library
 ```
-then -- after succesful completion -- the library header files should be given by `ls src/cells/Eigen`.
+then -- after successful completion -- the library header files should be given by `ls src/cells/Eigen`.

 ## Running

 After installation, use `python -c "import cells; print(cells.__path__)"` to find the location of the package files.

-Python routines `read.py`, `run.py` and `vm.py` require `numpy` and `matplotlib` (`python -m pip install -r requirements.txt --break-system-packages`).
+Python routines `read.py`, `run.py`, and `vm.py` require `numpy` and `matplotlib` (`python -m pip install -r requirements.txt --break-system-packages`), as well as the built libraries compiled in `bind.so` (see section "Installing").

 ### Routines and modules

-There are two default routines to simulate vertex models: `run.py` runs and plots in real time a simulation of a vertex model, and `vm.py` runs and saves a simulation of a vertex model.
+There are two default routines to simulate vertex models: `run.py` runs and plots in real time a simulation of a vertex model, and `vm.py` runs and saves a simulation of a vertex model as a pickle file.
 These routines rely on modules `init.py`, `plot.py` and `read.py`.

 Module `init.py` defines functions to parse command line arguments and initialise vertex models as function of these arguments.
 A list of these arguments can be displayed with `python -m cells.run -h` and `python -m cells.vm -h`.